Lawyer discusses how to file a workers’ comp claim in Michigan and what benefits are available.

 To file a workers’ comp claim in Michigan you must: 1) Give notice of injury to employer within 90 days of it occurring.
 2) Make a claim for lost wages and/or medical treatment within 2 years of the accident.

-Wondering how to file a workers’ comp claim in Michigan?
-It is as easy as giving verbal notice of injury within 90 days of it occurring and requesting either medical and/or wage loss benefits within 2 years.
+To file a workers’ comp claim in Michigan you must give notice of your workplace injury within 90 days of it occurring and requesting either medical and/or wage loss benefits within 2 years.

 The employer is supposed to report any workplace injury to its insurance carrier.
 In situations where disability extends beyond 7 consecutive days, the employer/insurance carrier must also report the injury to the Workers’ Disability Compensation Agency.